Is a Career in Dental Hygiene Right for You?

 *taken from ADHA.org/career info/dhfacts accessed December 1, 2010.

-When dental hygienists obtain their license they become an R.D.H or in Indiana an L.D.H.
-These stand for Registered Dental Hygienist or Licensed Dental Hygienist.
+When dental hygienists obtain their license they become a Registered Dental Hygienist.

 This is an exciting time for dental hygiene.
 With the call to action of the Surgeon General's report in 2000 entitled Oral Health in America the public is becoming more and more aware of the need for proper oral health and how the mouth connects with the health and wellness of the whole body.